* Yen hits lowest in nearly 4 years vs dlr, 3-yr low on euro

 * Talk of dollar offers near 100 yen, stops and offers above

 By Masayuki Kitano and Ian Chua

-SINGAPORE/SYDNEY, April 9 (Reuters) - The yen pushed deeper into multi-year lows versus the dollar and euro on Tuesday as the market saw every reason to sell the currency with the Japanese central bank on a warpath to battle deflation.
+SINGAPORE/SYDNEY, April 9 The yen pushed deeper into multi-year lows against the dollar and euro on Tuesday as the market saw every reason to sell the currency with the Japanese central bank on a warpath to battle deflation.

 The dollar rose to as high as 99.67 yen on trading platform EBS, the greenback's strongest level versus the yen since May 2009.
-The dollar later pulled back a bit on profit-taking and last stood at 99.25 yen, down 0.1 percent on the day.
+The dollar later pulled back on profit-taking and last stood at 99.23 yen, down 0.2 percent on the day.

 Since the Bank of Japan (BOJ) unveiled a massive stimulus programme last Thursday, the dollar has climbed roughly 7 percent against the yen.

-"For USD/JPY, upside momentum remains strong and an eventual test of 100.00 seems in the cards, though there are likely to be a number of barriers between 99.50 and 100.00," said Vassili Serebriakov, strategist at BNP Paribas.
+"For USD/JPY, upside momentum remains strong and an eventual test of 100.00 seems in the cards," said Vassili Serebriakov, strategist at BNP Paribas.